MORPHOLOGY OF MONOCOTYLEDONOUS AND DICOTYLEDONOUS PLANTS

 Modification of Roots for Gaseous exchange

+The shoot system of a plant plays a pivotal role in its growth, reproduction, and survival.
 The shoot system consists of stems, leaves, and flowers.
 The stems, roots and leaves form the vegetative organs of plant while the flowers reproductive organs.

 Stem